 2. The SECURE Act permits mid-year plan changes to safe harbor plans.

 In addition to addressing the notice requirement, the SECURE Act allows for mid-year plan design changes.
 Realizing that the rigidity of the law was unduly burdensome to plan sponsors and could potentially negatively impact participants, the SECURE Act simplifies the notice requirements and permits plan design changes during the plan year and even into the following plan year.

-When can employees make retirement plan changes to safe harbor plans?
+When can employers make retirement plan changes to safe harbor plans?

 Traditionally, safe harbor plans have been locked into their plan design for the entirety of the plan year.
 The legislative changes provide two opportunities to plan sponsors to adopt the nonelective safe harbor provision mid-year.

-Opportunity #1: Before the 30th day Before the Close of the Plan Year
+Opportunity #1: Before the 30th day Prior to the Close of the Plan Year

 The first opportunity to add safe harbor nonelective contributions is before the 30th day before the close of the plan year, as long as no safe harbor matching contributions are made.
 So for plans running on a calendar year with the Plan Year beginning on January 1, the deadline to become a safe harbor nonelective contribution plan would be December 1.
 This provision substantially extends the deadline to become a safe harbor plan.